Submarine Cable Frequently Asked Questions

 The best way to answer this is to visit TeleGeography’s Submarine Cable Map.

 We’re constantly updating this free resource to illustrate the world’s active and planned cables.
 As you will see on the map, nearly all countries that have a coastline are connected to a submarine cable.

 Countries must have multiple cables to ensure reliable connectivity in case there is damage to a cable.
-If we use South Africa as an example, two cables connect on the west coast, while three extend from the east coast.

 Why are there many cables between some continents but no cables between Australia and South America, for instance?